changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 ### Software development

 I do not have much experience in building software.
-If I want to build a web app or a mobile app, however, I can ask my developer friends, and they can help me come up with a solid spec for me to break into smaller tasks later.
+If I want to build a web app or a mobile app, however, I can ask my developer friends and they can help me come up with a solid spec for me to break into smaller tasks later.

 In other words, I can write a spec to ship the first version of my app.